dangadadanga/rt_poc/Resume Converter/README.md

 Important note: make sure not to push this config.properties file as it contains sensitive information

+4. The config.properties file is where you configure how the resume converter runs.
+It comes with the followng options:
+- resume_filepath: the filepath to the resume or resume book to be converted
+- document_conversion_number: the version number to use for document conversion
+- resume_book_mode: (true or false) whether or not you are converting a resume book
+- check_resume_book_cache: (true or false) checks if resume book has been previously split up into individual resumes, if it has then uses the previous results
+-resume_book_saving_directory: the path to save and check for a cached resume book
+-check_cache: (true or false) whether or not to check previously saved document conversion results
+-univeristy_name: the university name from which the resume originates (used for caching)
+-graduation_year: the graduation year for which the resume originates (used for caceing)

-3. Main is located in src/main/java/App.java, make sure to put a filepath to a .pdf formated resume in the RESUME_FILEPATH variable at the beginning
+5. Main is located in src/main/java/App.java, make sure to put a filepath to a .pdf formated resume in the RESUME_FILEPATH variable at the beginning

-4. Cached Results: in order to not make unnnecessary calls to bluemix, this program tries to save previous results in a cache.
+6. Cached Results: in order to not make unnnecessary calls to bluemix, this program tries to save previous results in a cache.
 - The cache is stored in the resume-cache directory
 - Cached results are indexed by university-name/graduation-year/data-format
 - You can clear the cache by  deleting the directory